Tort Law Review, The (Tort L Rev)

 Professor Emeritus Gerald H L Fridman QC, Professor of Law, Emeritus, University of Western Ontario

-Dr Peter Handford, Winthrop Professor of Law, University of Western Australia
+Professor Peter Handford, Emeritus Professor, Law School, University of Western Australia

 The Honourable Sir Rupert Jackson, Judge, High Court of England and Wales, Queen’s Bench Division